Feyerabend/bb/workbook/projects/ch02/vmo/VMO.md

 *Build from the code, add more mathematical functions, more data types, etc.*

-*Prerequisties: Some familiarity with concepts in object-orientation, preferably som different approaches to how objects are handled in various languages.*
+*Prerequisties: Some familiarity with concepts in object-orientation.
+Preferably you know some different approaches to how objects are handled in various languages, which can be useful for expanding the code.*

 ### Overview